-The Outer Banks Community Foundation awards grants four times a year to nonprofit organizations.
-Our grants help meet local needs and enrich the quality of life for all people in the Outer Banks.
+The Outer Banks Community Foundation awards grants to nonprofit organizations to help meet local needs and to enrich the quality of life for all people in the Outer Banks.

 Currently, the Community Foundation awards four types of grants:

 - Community Enrichment Grants (awarded quarterly on a competitive basis after an organization applies)